-- You are unable to perform at least two of six activities of daily living; or - You have a severe cognitive impairment requiring substantial supervision to protect you from threats to health and safety.
+- You are unable to perform at least two of six activities of daily living; or - You have a severe cognitive impairment requiring substantial supervision.

 Six Activities of Daily Living

 - 1. Bathing

 - 2. Transferring, such as getting in and out of bed

 - 3. Dressing

 - 4. Toileting (using the bathroom)

 - 5. Continence

 - 6. Eating (ability to feed oneself)